cja1/guardianberry/rpiInstallationNotes.md

 cv2.__version__
 exit()
 ```
+Should print something like `4.8.1` as the OpenCV version.

 ## F. Test YOLOv5
 Use the `detect.py` script that comes with YOLOv5.
 Per the [documentation](https://docs.ultralytics.com/guides/raspberry-pi) from Ultralytics, we need to edit the script to enable TCP streams via SSH or the CLI: